RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ```
 >**Figure 1:** Process flow chart for the experiment.

-1. *Project Setup:* The UR5 robot arm is installed, with sensors and vision system ready to record data.
+1. *Project Setup:* The setup contains an object which, for this project, an prototype of a ankle + leg of a quadruped similar to a pogostick model, with a OptiTrack continaing IR reflectors and vision system ready to record data.
+An sound sensor is used to detect contact.
+A force gauge is also installed to measure deformation.
-2. *Define Experiment Parameters:* Reference points of drop locations and test objects with varying characteristics are selected.
+2. *Define Experiment Parameters:* Points of placement of reflector sensors are selected along with angles and heights to drop from.
-3. *ROS-Based Software Configuration:* The robot movements are configured using ROS2 software to ensure repeatability.
+3. *ROS-Based Software Configuration:* The data of the movement from the OptiTrack and the force gauge are published and subscribed via ROS2 software to visualize the data.
-4. *Conduct Experiment:* Robotic arm drops test objects, with the sensors and vision system recording the drop locations and trajectories.
+4. *Conduct Experiment:* The prototype is physically dropped, with the sensors and vision system recording the drop locations and trajectories, and deformation values.
-5. *Data Collection:* Vision system and sensor data are collected, such as target point deviations.
+5. *Data Collection:* Vision system and sensor data are collected, such as trajectories.
-6. *Analysis:* Data are processed to determine how specified variables influence deviations.
+6. *Analysis:* Data are visualized on a graph using PyQT.
 7. *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation
 8. *Report Findings:* Findings are compiled, and conclusions are provided for future improvements.

 ## E. Sensor Intergration
-  This project aims to develop a ROS 2-based robotic manipulation system that integrates a UR5 robotic arm, *OptiTrack motion capture technology*, and *ArUco markers* for precise object tracking and manipulation.
-The goal is to enable the UR5 to autonomously pick up various test objects, identify them using ArUco marker detection, and drop them from a predefined height.
-ROS 2 will be used for motion planning, perception, and real-time communication, ensuring seamless coordination between different subsystems.
-This experiment will contribute to research in robotic grasping, object manipulation, and vision-based control.
+  This project aims to develop a ROS 2-based robotic manipulation system that integrates *OptiTrack motion capture technology*, and force gauge for measuring simulation parameters.
+The goal is to drop them from a random height and angle and utilize the OptiTrack and find the projected trajectories.
+ROS 2 will be used for processing and obtaining sensor information and real-time communication, ensuring seamless coordination between different sensor data.
+This experiment will help in supporting the simulation data of a similar model in *MujoCo*.

-  The system will employ ArUco markers affixed to the test objects, allowing a camera-based ROS 2 node to detect, identify, and estimate their 6DoF pose.
-The OptiTrack motion capture system will provide additional high-precision localization feedback, which will be fused with the ArUco marker-based pose estimation for improved tracking accuracy.
-The robotic arm will adjust its approach dynamically based on real-time feedback from both ArUco marker tracking and OptiTrack data, ensuring robustness against positional variations and environmental disturbances.
+  The OptiTrack motion capture system will provide for improved tracking.

-  By leveraging ROS 2’s distributed architecture, this project will enhance robotic perception, closed-loop manipulation, and trajectory adaptation in real-time.
-The combination of vision-based tracking (ArUco) and motion capture (OptiTrack) will enable high-accuracy object handling, automated sorting, and advanced grasping strategies.
-The findings from this experiment will have broader applications in industrial automation, assistive robotics, and autonomous material handling systems.
+  By leveraging ROS 2’s distributed architecture, this project will enhance trajectory adaptation in real-time.
+The combination of motion capture (OptiTrack) will enable high-accuracy object handling.
+The findings from this experiment will have broader applications in industrial automation, assistive robotics, and testing.

 ## F. Interface
-The UR5 robotic arm will be controlled using ROS 2, leveraging MuJoCo for motion planning and custom ROS 2 nodes for real-time interaction.
+The sensor data will be obtained using ROS2, leveraging MuJoCo for simulation comparision and custom ROS2 nodes for real-time interaction.
 The behavior of the robot will be influenced through:
-1. Vision-based Perception: ArUco marker tracking and OptiTrack motion capture data will be fused to provide high-accuracy object localization and ensure precise grasping.
+1. Vision-based Perception: OptiTrack motion capture data will be fused to provide high-accuracy object localization.
-2. Adaptive Motion Planning: ROS 2 will handle trajectory updates dynamically, allowing the robot to adjust its movements based on real-time feedback.
+2. Adaptive Motion Planning: ROS2 will handle trajectory updates dynamically, allowing the robot to adjust its movements based on real-time feedback.
-3. Closed-loop Control: Sensor feedback, including force-torque sensing (if applicable), will enable the UR5 to refine its grasping and dropping strategy iteratively.

 ### Interfaces for Interaction, Visualization, and Data Storage
 To facilitate monitoring and user interaction, the following interfaces will be developed:
 1.	*Simulation:* Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution.
-2.	*Web-Based Dashboard:* A user-friendly interface displaying object tracking data, robot status, and logs of executed actions.
+2.	*Web-Based Dashboard:* A user-friendly interface displaying object tracking data, and force gauge readings.
 3.	*Data Logging System:* All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis.

 ## G. Control and Autonomy